kaidokert/redis-collectd-plugin/README.md

 This is a fork of [redis_info plugin](https://github.com/powdahound/redis-collectd-plugin).
 It should be compatible in every way, except it uses Python redis library to fetch the info, and also allows to check sizes/values of arbitrary keys - which is useful for monitoring things like Celery queue lengths.

+Keys can be monitored with Key_xx settings.
+For lists/sets/hashes, length of the item is reported, for strings int/float parsed value is reported.

+missing_key_value config parameter sets the value to report when configured keys are missing from Redis, defaults to 0, you might prefer -1 for example

 ### Original plugin

 A [Redis](http://redis.io) plugin for [collectd](http://collectd.org) using collectd's [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml).